Charles E. Leiserson: Cilk programming language

 Following this, he was founder and chief technology officer of the Cilk Arts, Inc. startup, developing Cilk-based technology for multicore computing applications.
-The company was acquired by Intel in 2009, upon which Leiserson initiated the open source OpenCilk movement.
+The company was acquired by Intel in 2009, upon which Leiserson initiated the open source OpenCilk project.

 Leiserson received multiple research awards in 2013 and 2014 for the Cilk work (see below).

 Akamai

 He was formerly director of research and director of system architecture for Akamai Technologies in Boston, a company that developed content distribution networks in the late 1990s.
 The company grew out of the research made at M.I.T., and where his Ph.D. student Robert Blumofe was Executive Vice President.

 Textbooks

 Leiserson coauthored the standard algorithms textbook Introduction to Algorithms together with Thomas H. Cormen, Ronald L. Rivest, and Clifford Stein.
 Leiserson mentions this was elected the "Best 1990 Professional and Scholarly Book in Computer Science and Data Processing" by the Association of American Publishers.